lawluqq/pantalone-genshin/README.md

 I'm having fun with cosplays in the game.

 Hobbies: singing, needlework, sports
-What I'm looking for: sekai, Genshin, XSR, minecraft, a lot of anime and other Yakuza-type games and short stories
+What I'm looking for: sekai, Genshin, HSR, minecraft, a lot of anime and other Yakuza-type games and short stories

- I don't blame anyone for their choice, and so on and so forth, I don't mind friendship, just don't write to me for no reason, it's enough for me to just sit next to them.
-I'm not judging for the skins.
-It doesn't matter who you are, an emo furry with closed bangs and so on.
 ‌<a href="https://ibb.co/rGSB5LtK"><img src="https://i.ibb.co/27QzcL60/IMG-20260414-161457.png" alt="IMG-20260414-161457" border="0"></a><br /><a target='_blank' href='https://ru.imgbb.com/'>